Chris1173484/Data_Course-STRINGHAM/README.md

 # Data_Course_STRINGHAM
-This README file contains information about my uploaded assignments Go UtesThis README file contains information about my uploaded assignments
+This README file contains information about my uploaded assignmentsThis is my first time in a coding class